 Begin search immediately!
-Do not wait for your dog to come home!
 Do not assume your dog was STOLEN!

-Have your neighbors check their yard, under porches, barns, garages, etc.
+Have your neighbors check their yard, under porches, decks, in barns, sheds, garages, etc.

-Search inside your home thoroughly.
-Check your bushes, garage, under the vehicles, and other small den-like areas on your property to see if your dog is frightened and hiding.
+Search inside and outside your home and property thoroughly.
+Check your bushes, garage, under the vehicles, boats, under decks, porches and other small den-like areas on your property to see if your dog is frightened and hiding or stuck.

 Carry a Leash on your person during search & don't forget the treats.